sellersindustry/SherpaJS/README.md

 ### Proposed Features
+ - Merge URLs and RequestUtilities into URL and replace internal URL class
  - How do you handle Environment?
  - Build Test Harness to test standard endpoint features, bug detection, (and later Vercel Deployment).
  - Support more than Text and JSON body payloads